Sign up for our Device Identity Webinar Series!

 2. Install the package on your endpoint (double-click the .pkg file, or use the built-in installer command)

-Registering the Agent
+Registering the agent

 Your agent needs to enroll with your team.
 To self-enroll a device, run: